 - Learn to identify your child’s triggers

-In addition to teaching your child to identify triggers, learning to identifying those triggers yourself goes a long way in strengthening your child’s emotional intelligence.
+In addition to teaching your child to identify triggers, learning to identifying those triggers yourself goes a long way in strengthening their emotional intelligence.
 Emotion-driven behaviors such as tantrums and meltdowns, or even aggressive behavior, rarely “appear suddenly”.
-They are often the way your child chooses to react to a stimulus in her environment.
-Being attentive to your child’s triggers makes it easier to address emotion-provoking situations before they get out of hand.
+They are often the way your child chooses to react to a stimulus in their environment.
+Being attentive to their triggers makes it easier to address emotion-provoking situations before they get out of hand.
 In other words, it is easier to prevent emotion-driven behavior when you are aware of how your child is likely to behave in specific situations.

 - Talk about how strong emotions feel in the body